TosbackCgusBridge-Bot/CGUs-versions/Sprint/Privacy Policy.md

 We offer you choices regarding how we contact you for marketing-related communications and whether we use information regarding your online or mobile web activities for marketing purposes.
 We also offer you choices regarding the use of de-identified information to make ads you see on your mobile device more relevant and to produce or facilitate production of business and marketing reports shared with third parties.
 Visit sprint.com/privacy to learn about your choices and how to register your privacy preferences with us.

 You also may register a do-not-contact request by calling Sprint customer care or sending an email to officeofprivacy@sprint.com.
 If you register a do-not-contact request, we still may contact you for non-promotional purposes, such as emails or wireless messages related to your accounts or our ongoing business relations.
+For details on Sprint’s do-not-contact practices, including how we honor consumer and business customer do-not-contact requests, please visit sprint.com/privacy.

 If you disable cookies on your Internet browser, you also may stop some collection and use of data when you visit our web sites.
 If you would like to change certain Sprint account information, you may create an online account and manage your account online.
 For more information, visit www.sprint.com.

 Back to top